abrarahmd/Jurassic-Jump/README.md

 ## Credits

-This game was created by [Your Name].
+This game was created by Abrar Ahmed, Zarin Tasnim Raisa & Mezbha Ul Haq Fahim.